 Company identity – Are they a real company, do they own their own equipment or are they just resellers that can go out of business any time soon.

-What kind of SLA do they have? – Are they committed in providing you 99.9% uptime or reply to your support requests within an hour?
-What kind of SLA are they committed too.
+What kind of SLA do they have? – Are they committed to providing you 99.9% uptime or reply to your support requests within an hour?
+What kind of SLA are they committed to.